Is Lisbon’s LX Factory worth visiting? Yes! The LX Factory is worth visiting. Let’s see what the LX Factory has to offer.

 From Cais do Sodré take the train to Cascais.
 Get off after four minutes at Alcântara Mar.
 Cross the street and the LX Factory is a ten-minute walk from the station.

 - BMAD – Berardo Art Deco Museum – One of Lisbon’s newest museums has a collection of Art Nouveau and Art Deco works.
+To learn more about this great museum, see my Berardo Art Deco Museum – Lisbon’s newest museum in 2022

 - Village Underground – co-working space, restaurants, and cafes housed in stacked colorful railroad containers